kubernetes-sigs/cluster-api-provider-azure/docs/book/src/developers/development.md

 ### Modules and dependencies

-This repositories uses [Go Modules](https://github.com/golang/go/wiki/Modules) to track and vendor dependencies.
+This repository uses [Go Modules](https://github.com/golang/go/wiki/Modules) to track and vendor dependencies.

 To pin a new dependency: